Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 “This campus was a dream I began working on with a lot of other people back in 2006,” Brown said before adding that he now feels as though he has “awakened in the middle of my dream and it has come true.”

-Over the course of this past academic year, Berklee’s Valencia campus welcomed students to a number of special events, including a symposium on women and conducting featuring Plácido Domingo and the fourth edition of TEDxBerkleeValencia.
+Over the course of this past academic year, Berklee’s Valencia campus welcomed students to a number of special events, including the fourth edition of TEDxBerkleeValencia.

 María Martínez Iturriaga, executive director of Berklee’s Valencia campus, welcomed the new graduates to the alumni community.